rishabhb-cloud-7/Battery-Management-Systems/README.md

 # Battery Management Systems

-A research documentation repository focused on **Battery Management Systems (BMS) in automotive applications**, with particular emphasis on **BMS cybersecurity threats, attack surfaces, vulnerabilities, and security controls**.
+A research documentation repository focused on **Battery Management Systems (BMS) in automotive**, with particular emphasis on **BMS cybersecurity threats, attack surfaces, vulnerabilities, and security controls**.

 ## 📌 Overview